 At that time, you leave your condo to walk your dog.
 Unfortunately, you trip over the stump.
 You suffer serious injuries to your hand, elbow and lower back.
 An ambulance takes you to Valley Hospital in Ridgewood.

 The accident could have been avoided if the association had only removed the stump promptly.
 But they didn’t.

 Accordingly, you contact a local personal injury attorney.
-The lawyer comes to your Ridgewood home to meet with you.
-You hire him.
+The lawyer comes to your Ridgewood home to meet with you and you hire him.

 The personal injury attorney sues the condo association for negligence.
-Seems like a slam dunk case, right?
+It seems like a slam dunk case, right?

 DID YOU READ YOUR CONDO BY-LAWS?

 But wait a second.
 The association’s lawyer has a copy of the by-laws of the condo association.
 The by-laws that you agreed to when you bought the condo.